 - You can eat and drink as usual.

-- You can start wearing contact lenses 24 hours after you procedure.
+- You can start wearing contact lenses 24 hours after your procedure.

 - You may see a small amount of blood at the site of the injection.
-This will make white part of your eye appear red.
+This will make the white part of your eye look red.

 - You may have some swelling under your eyelid.

 All of your side effects should go away in about 1 week.Back to top

 Call Your Healthcare Provider if You Have:

-- Pain that is uncontrolled by acetaminophen (Tylenol®)
+- Pain that doesn’t get better with acetaminophen (Tylenol®)

-- Large amounts of blood in the eye
+- Large amounts of blood in your eye

 - Decreased vision or loss of vision

 - Swelling that makes it hard to open your eye

 - Nausea (feeling like you’re going to throw up), vomiting (throwing up), or other problems keeping down food or liquids for children who received anesthesia

 If you have any questions or concerns, contact your ophthalmology team.
 You can reach them Monday through Friday from to at the following numbers:

 Adult ophthalmology office: 212-639-7266

 Pediatric ophthalmology office: 212-639-7232

-If you need to reach a healthcare provider after , during the weekend, and on holidays, call 212-639-2000 and ask for the ophthalmology doctor on call.
-Additionally, you can try the numbers listed below:
+If you need to reach a healthcare provider after , during the weekend, or on a holiday, call 212-639-2000 and ask for the ophthalmology doctor on call.